alexreinert/piVCCU/README.md

       sudo systemctl start pivccu.service
       ```
+   7. If you used YAHM without radio module, you should check your interface assignments of the LAN Gateways in the control panel

 ### Using CUxD and USB devices
 1. You can find available devices on the host using